Takra

 The Takra was a Finnish tractor model.
 880 units were produced in the period 1949–1954.
-The tractor was technically capable but overpriced taking into account its characteristics.
+The tractor was technically capable but considered overpriced taking into account its characteristics.

 Background

 The factory that manufactured the Takra was located in Nekala, Tampere.
 The company was started as a bus operator but began producing spare parts for vehicles during World War II.
 After the war the company produced mechanical and belt conveyors, which were produced for war reparations to Soviet Union.
 The production was relatively large-scaled; the number of personnel was 300 and turnover 188 million marks in 1948.

 Planning

 After the war, there was a severe shortage of tractors in Finland, and in 1946 the company made the decision to start tractor production.
 At the beginning of 1947 the Technical Manager of the company Aulis A. Lumme was assigned to make plans for a tractor.
 The first prototype was ready in spring 1948 and a year later it was exhibited in the 40th anniversary celebration of Kangasala Farmers' Society.
 The event was also reported on Helsingin Sanomat, the main newspaper of Finland.